 Foundation Partnership for Corporate Responsibility educates funder colleagues about harmonizing mission goals and investment management.

-Just Cities LLC, formerly known as the Dellums Institute for Social Justice, addresses global threats to health, the environment and security, including youth disenfranchisement and economic and climate injustices, by organizing non-traditional coalitions and developing the next generation of leaders.
-Just Cities LLC will raise political consciousness, educate people about the structural roots of racism and ongoing inequities, and mobilize young people to take political action at global, national, and local levels through the Youth Social Justice Leadership Institute, which will develop youth from different countries to become courageous and principled leaders for social and environmental justice.
+Just Cities LLC, formerly known as the Dellums Institute for Social Justice, addresses global threats to health, the environment, and security, including youth disenfranchisement and economic and climate injustices, by organizing non-traditional coalitions and developing the next generation of leaders.
+Just Cities LLC will raise political consciousness, educate people about the structural roots of racism and ongoing inequities, and mobilize young people to take political action at global, national, and local levels through the Youth Social Justice Leadership Institute.
+The Institute will develop youth from different countries to become courageous and principled leaders for social and environmental justice.

 Little Growers fights food insecurity through garden production and education.
 They seek to build a localized green economy that provides jobs and ownership opportunities to local residents that will restore the environment while investing in building the health, wealth, and resilience of the communities most impacted by climate change.
 Working with the cities of Palm Bay and Melbourne, FL, their work will focus on the role of green infrastructure, including trees and edible and native plant gardens, in climate mitigation and adaptation.
 Their community programs and youth garden provide education on food security and nutrition and teach skills in regenerative agriculture to the community.

 rootid works to co-design spaces for strategic thinking, sustainability, and growth—using communications and technology as vehicles to advance equity.
 They are building a communications capacity-building collective that connects nonprofits, service providers, and funders to help grassroots nonprofit organizations scale up their communications and learn the strategies and tools necessary to drive transformational change.